julienherrero/awesome-list/README.md

 - [dipien/bye-bye-dead-code](https://github.com/dipien/bye-bye-dead-code) - Gradle Plugin to automatically detect unused code on your Kotlin or Android project
 - [dipien/releases-hub-gradle-plugin](https://github.com/dipien/releases-hub-gradle-plugin) - Gradle Plugin to automatically upgrade your gradle project dependencies and send a GitHub pull request with the changes
 - [dipien/semantic-version-gradle-plugin](https://github.com/dipien/semantic-version-gradle-plugin) - Gradle Plugin to automatically use Semantic Versioning on your Gradle project
+- [divkit/divkit](https://github.com/divkit/divkit) - DivKit is an open source Server-Driven UI (SDUI) framework.
+SDUI is a an emerging technique that leverage the server to build the user interfaces of their mobile app
+- [dokar3/ExpandableText](https://github.com/dokar3/ExpandableText) - A small library to display expandable texts in Jetpack Compose.
 - [dropbox/dependency-guard](https://github.com/dropbox/dependency-guard) - A Gradle plugin that guards against unintentional dependency changes.
 - [dropbox/focus](https://github.com/dropbox/focus) - A Gradle plugin that helps you speed up builds by excluding unnecessary modules.
 - [dropbox/kaiken](https://github.com/dropbox/kaiken) - User scoping library for Android applications.